Impakter

 Throughout both Avatar movies, viewers experience the world of Pandora through the lens of the Na’vi people; they feel their innate bond with the environment, witness how their world’s ecosystems thrive through maintaining the equilibrium between elements, flora and fauna, and relate to the struggles faced when a new hostile species threatens their existence and tries to exploit their natural world.

-On Pandora, everything is connected, and much like the first movie, Avatar 2 has a continuous thread of environmental activism throughout.
-The film captivates audiences with beautiful imagery and an engaging story, whilst conveying an important message about the dualities between industry, technology, past, future, people and nature, serving as a protest against many urgent, important, and difficult topics in parallel.
+On Pandora, everything is connected, and much like the first movie, Avatar 2 has a continuous thread of environmentalism throughout.
+The film captivates audiences with beautiful imagery and an engaging story, whilst conveying an important message about the dualities between industry, technology, past, future, people and nature, highlighting many urgent, important, and difficult topics in parallel.

-Director James Cameron hopes the eco-conscious message woven into Avatar will inspire people to apply Pandora’s principles to life on Earth, protect our one and only planet, and spark environmental, conservational, and climate change conversations on activism.
+Director James Cameron hopes the eco-conscious message woven into Avatar will inspire people to apply Pandora’s principles to life on Earth, to protect our planet, and spark environmental, conservational, and climate change conversations.

 The lessons from Avatar apply to present-day Earth, too.
 Indigenous peoples sustain 80% of our planet’s remaining biodiversity – ecosystems essential to our climate, fresh water, and food security.
 Join me in supporting and uplifting #IndigenousGuardianship by following @NiaTero.